mailmindlin/v4l4j/libvideo/README.md

 - access to V4L controls
 - access to driver-private ioctls through "fake" V4L2 controls created by libvideo

-REQUIREMENTS:
+- hardware acceleration for some video conversions, depending on platform

+## Requirements
 - a V4L compatible video source (capture card, webcam)

-COMPILING:
+## Compiling
-- run "make" in the directory.
+- run `make` in the directory.

-USAGE:
+## Usage
 libvideo is a library and is meant to be linked to an application.
 However, three test programs are shipped:
-- 'test-capture', which runs a capture from a given video device at a given resolution.
+- `test-capture`, which runs a capture from a given video device at a given resolution.
 It then prints the frame rate.
-- 'dump-capture' captures frames and writes them to files.
+- `dump-capture` captures frames and writes them to files.
-- 'list-caps' which lists information about a given video device.
+- `list-caps` which lists information about a given video device.

-To compile the test programs, run "make test".
+To compile the test programs, run `make test`.
 The "example" directory contains light_cap, a lighweight application which captures frames and sends them out as a multipart JPEG stream suitable for viewing in any standard-compliant web browser.
 See example/README for more details.

-DEBUGGING:
+## Debugging
-Run 'DEBUG=1 make clean test' to recompile libvideo with debug statements.
+Run `DEBUG=1 make clean test` to recompile libvideo with debug statements.
 Extra output will be produced to allows troubleshooting.

-ISSUES:
+## Feedback
-Feedback is is greatly appreciated to expand the list of platforms and video device v4l4j had been successfully tested with.
-Feedback, issues and queries can be emailed to v4l4j@googlegroups.com
+Feedback is is greatly appreciated to expand the list of platforms and video devices v4l4j has been successfully tested with.
+Feedback, issues and queries can be submitted as an issue at [https://github.com/mailmindlin/v4l4j/issues](https://github.com/mailmindlin/v4l4j/issues).

+This library was exported from [v4l4j.googlecode.com](code.google.com/archive/p/v4l4j).